 Save any extra gravy by freezing it in portion sized containers in the freezer for up to 3 months.
 It makes great gravy for fries or homemade poutine.

-- Smoked Paprika- We use smoked paprika for this gluten free roast chicken but if you cannot find it or do not have it regular paprika can be used.
+- Smoked Paprika- We use smoked paprika for this gluten free roast chicken but if you cannot find it or do not have it use regular paprika.

-- Cornstarch - if corn is not safe for you arrowroot starch, tapioca starch, or rice flour can be used in the same quantities to help thicken the gravy.
+- Cornstarch - if corn is not safe for you use arrowroot starch, tapioca starch, or rice flour in the same quantities to help thicken the gravy.

-- Celery- as it is a top 14 allergen, it can be omitted if needed from the gravy.
-If lovage is safe for you it can be added but no more than 2 tbsps.
+- Celery- as it is a top 14 allergen, omit if necessary from the gravy.
+If lovage is safe for you it is possible to add it but no more than 2 tbsps.
 Check with your medical team that it is safe for your celery allergy first.

-- Potato Water- instead of potato water replacing it with more chicken stock or vegan and gluten free, allergen safe white wine can be used.
+- Potato Water- instead of potato water replace it with more chicken stock or vegan and gluten free, or even allergen safe white wine.

 To make this recipe on a barbecue mount the chicken on a turning spit or on the same kind of stand.
 We find if we do not put the chicken on a high heat proof container, like a one time use foil tray rated for barbecue use it will cause flares.
 Those flares from the fat dripping into the flames and burns the skin of the chicken.
 The container should be able to contain the dripping juices and keep it safer from fire flares.

 To make the rub with a bit more of a kick add ⅛ teaspoon cayenne pepper and/or ⅛ teaspoon red pepper chilli flakes.
 This may give the gravy a bit of a heat, too.
 If the gravy is shared with another bird, put each in their casserole dish filled with veggies and water, if the other chicken is for kids.

 - Roasting pan or oven proof casserole dish or dutch oven

 - Fine mesh strainer